-- (1) Awards available under the Company's fiscal 2022 Annual Incentive Bonus Program.
-For all NEOs, amounts shown above are based upon fiscal 2022 eligible earnings. - (2) Awards made under the Incentive Plan to certain employees and directors, including our NEOs.
+Amounts stated in shares.
+Awards made under the Incentive Plan to certain employees and directors, including our NEOs.
 TRSUs vest in three equal annual installments on the first, second, and third anniversaries of the grant date.
 PRSUs have a three-year cliff-vesting schedule based on continued employment and performance.
 The performance feature is based on earnings per share growth over the three-year performance period.
 Vesting would be accelerated in the event of death, disability, or a change in control.
 See "- Potential Payments on Termination or Change in Control."
-If the Company were to declare any cash dividend on its common shares, an equivalent amount per RSU would be credited to an account for each holder and paid to the holder in cash (or forfeited) at the time the shares underlying the RSU are delivered to the holder (or forfeited).
-Amounts in this account would bear interest at the prime rate reported in the Midwest Edition of The Wall Street Journal from the date of deposit until paid to the holder or forfeited in accordance with the Incentive Plan. - (3) Represents the grant date fair value of each award computed in accordance with FASB Topic 718. - 28 Vera Bradley, Inc. 2022 Proxy Statement
+If the Company were to declare any cash dividend on its common shares, an equivalent amount per RSU would be credited to an account for each holder and paid to the holder (or forfeited) at the time the shares underlying the RSU are delivered to the holder (or forfeited).
+Amounts in this account would bear interest at the prime rate reported in the Midwest Edition of The Wall Street Journal from the date of deposit until paid to the holder or forfeited in accordance with the Incentive Plan.

+Represents the grant date fair value of each award computed in accordance with FASB Topic 718.

-Outstanding Equity Awards at 2022 Fiscal Year-End
+Outstanding Equity Awards at 2024 Fiscal Year-End

-The following table sets forth information regarding outstanding equity awards as of January 29, 2022.
+The following table sets forth information regarding outstanding equity awards as of February 3, 2024.